-Using content from international reports, students are prompted to explore the impacts of changing climate conditions on human health with emphasis on vulnerable populations.
-Students will then apply systems thinking to create a visual model that depicts the relationships between climate change and human health.
+This module follows the 5E instructional model to promote student discovery and learning about the complex interactions between climate change, the environment and human health.
+Using content from the US Global Change Research Program's 2016 report, The Impacts of Climate Change on Human Health in the United States: A Scientific Assessment (CHA, 2016), students are prompted to describe the impacts of changing climatic conditions on human health with emphasis on vulnerable populations and apply systems thinking to create a visual model of the various health implications arising from climate change.
 Students also consider the benefits of climate mitigation on human health and are thus introduced to the concept of co-benefits.
 Students are invited to identify and evaluate adaptation strategies that are protective of human health.
-To provide a solutions focus to the module, a culminating activity is offered that enables students to engage with local, regional, or national data to evaluate climate adaptation and mitigation strategies and, if desired, plan a resilience building project to address a climate change related human health impact relevant to their local community.
+To provide a solutions focus to the module, a culminating activity is offered that enables students to engage with local, state or regional data and the US Climate Resilience Toolkit to evaluate climate adaptation and mitigation strategies and, if desired, plan a resilience building project to address a climate change related human health impact relevant to their local community.